allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Always use appropriate language when communicating with instructor and peers
     * Give proper notice about any absences to lab meetings
     * Give proper notice about intended changes to the project, itself
+    * Always lead the conversations in a positive manner

 * Unacceptable Conduct (U):
   * Members shall not